-While fencing may have been partially accomplished prior to 1924, the Park Board could not allocate funds to complete fencing.
-Eloise contracted, at her own expense, to have the fencing completed for a sum of $696.10.
+The Park Board could not allocate funds to complete fencing, so Eloise contracted, at her own expense, to have the fencing completed for a sum of $696.10.
 She paid $400 down, gave a note for $200 to be paid within a month or when the fence was completed, and the final amount by a note to be paid in the spring of 1925.
 (1)

 One set of fences or two?

 She could not afford to fence the entire area of the Garden which was about 25 acres at that time.
 In Martha Hellander's book The Wild Gardener, she, at one point says the Garden was unfenced (pg.
 79) but on another page (pg.
 85) says there was an original enclosure of 3 acres.
 Although Hellander gives no reference for these statements, if true, then the original fence would have been south of the tarvia road in what is now the Gardens location.
 Based on Butler's log notes, after 1924 she had two enclosures which she referred to as the North Enclosure and the South Enclosure, the north protecting the wetland orchids, both referenced with a “brook” running through them.
 After she announces the enclosure on July 16th, "Lady Slipper meadow enclosed today" ... she begins as early as Aug.
 1st to note planting in the “north enclosure.”
 She does not mention actually planting anything in this “south enclosure” by name until October 8, 1925, although there are numerous entries in the log prior to that of planting “near fence” without stating which fence.